Escape Seattle's football frenzy

 Local tip: Ugly Duckling is one of Victoria’s most intimate dining rooms, reservations are strongly encouraged.

-Day 2: Essential experiences
+Day two: Essential experiences

 Fairmont Empress